 Kumamoto, Kyushu

-Ayunosato Check this Food Diversity Today article (in English) about the vegan course menu offered by this hot springs property.
+Ayunosato (English) Check this Food Diversity Today article (English) about the vegan course menu offered by this hot springs property.
 They also have vegan sake, certified by VegeProject Japan.

-Hanagocoro (English) This “ryokan lodge” property is a “pet-friendly onsen estate” that features “cabins and duplex chalets” in a secluded location.
-Run by the same Soumonsha Hospitality as Nagomitsuki Ryokan in Beppu and Kirara in Yufuin, the “dine” section of Hanagocoro’s website says (English): “Special dietary requests
+Hanagocoro This ryokan lodge property is a pet-friendly onsen estate that features cabins and duplex chalets in a secluded location.
+Run by the same Soumonsha Hospitality as Nagomitsuki Ryokan in Beppu and Kirara in Yufuin, the now-defunct English website of Hanagocoro previously said in the “dine” section: “Special dietary requests

 We take great pleasure in ensuring that the dining experience is wholesome and delightful for all so those with special dietary requirements, religious considerations or any special requests inform us when booking or 3 days prior to check in so that our dedicated team can accommodate your needs.”